Fork me on GitHub

 If High Availability cannot be provided by the infrastructure (perhaps you're running Teleport on a bare metal cluster), you can still configure Teleport to run in a highly available fashion.

-To run multiple instances of Teleport Auth Server, you must switch to a High Availability secrets back-end first.
+To run multiple instances of the Teleport Auth Service, you must switch to one of the high-availability storage backends listed below first.

 NOTE